Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/building.rst

     path = 'parameters'
   )

-In case that the model is multi region, an extra file will be needed (and will be created by the function) called :guilabel:`&parameters_connections.xlsx` which is specified for shaping the connections between the regions.

-When the files are filled, you can parse the data to the model by specifing the directory of the folder containing the excel files:
+When the files are filled, you can parse the data to the model by specifing the directory of the folder containing the filled excel files:

 .. code-block:: python